 1. Purpose Page 2.
-Detailed Information Page Committee of the page of the pa
+Detailed Information Page Creation Page Committee Page

 Step 1.
 Go to the Purpose Page

 Each dropdown section begins with the choice of what book you wish to search followed by the stage of pregnancy or the age of the child being visited - represented by Section/Month.
 No attempt is made to break Purposes into weekly segments-you can do that if you visit weekly.
 Tailor your choice of Purposes to the needs of each family while using the curriculum as a guide to ensure critical information is covered.